OrianeLanfranchi/Travel-specific-PIIs-pseudonymization/README.md

    travel_pii

 Would you like to (1) Load a document from a file or (2) Use the sample document?
 Enter 1 or 2:
-If you choose 1, you need to specify a file path.
+If you choose 1, you need to specify a file path. (you can use sample.txt in this repository)

 ```